-How To Get From Zagreb To Split (& Split To Zagreb)
+How To Get From Zagreb To Split (& Split To Zagreb) In 2019

 Whether you’re flying into Zagreb and looking to get to your destination elsewhere in Croatia, or you’re thinking about exploring Croatia, one of the most popular questions asked is how to get from Zagreb to Split, and back again.

-Let’s also not forget Split has a major ferry port which will get you to the magnificent Croatian islands where so many spend their summers making Split the ideal place to base yourself for a Croatian holiday.
+Let’s also not forget Split has a major ferry port, which will get you to the magnificent Croatian islands where so many spend their summers.
+Split, in other words, is the ideal place to base yourself for a Croatian holiday.
 Many people also ask how to get from Split to Zagreb via Plitvice Lakes, and that is easily done as it is along the route!

 So, how exactly do you get from Zagreb to Split, and then how to get from Split to Zagreb?